Mokhithraa/Slack_leave_manager/README.md

-Sure!
-Here's the README formatted as a Markdown code block that you can directly save as `README.md`:

 # Slack Leave Management App

 A Slack-integrated leave management application that allows employees to submit leave requests, provides managers with approval/decline/discussion options, and notifies HR.
 Built with **Python**, **Slack Bolt**, and **Flask**.